Military history of India: Sikh Empire

-Maharaja Ranjit Singh was a Sikh ruler of the sovereign country of Punjab and the Sikh Empire.
+Maharaja Ranjit Singh was a Sikh king of the sovereign country of Punjab and the Sikh Empire.
 His father Maha Singh led Sukerchakia, a misl within the Sikh Confederacy.
 Born in 1780 in Gujranwala, Ranjit Singh succeeded his father at the age of 12.
 He united the Sikh factions into the Sikh Empire and took the title "Maharaja" on 13 April 1801, to coincide with Baisakhi.
 Lahore was his capital from 1799.
 In 1802 he conquered Amritsar, a holy city of the Sikh religion.
 In 1822 Ranjit Singh hired European mercenaries for the first time to train a part of his troops.
 He modernized his army, creating a military force whose power delayed the eventual British colonization of Punjab.
 The result was a powerful and heavily armed state.
 The Battle of Jamrud in 1837 was a major setback for Ranjit Singh: his general Hari Singh Nalwa was killed, the Khyber Pass was established as the western limit of the Sikh Empire's influence.

 Ranjit Singh died in 1839, and his empire crumbled under internal strife and poor governance by his heirs.
 On the east of his realm Gulab Singh extended Sikh authority in the Himalayas until stopped by the Qing Empire in the Sino-Sikh war (1841–1842).
 After the First Anglo-Sikh War (1845–46), Punjab effectively ceased to be an independent state.
 The British Empire annexed the Sikh Empire following the Second Anglo-Sikh War (1848–49).

 Colonial era

 Company rule

-The British Indian Army was raised to guard the factories of the British East India Company.
-Following the fall of French Pondichéry in 1793, this was divided into Presidency armies of Bengal, Madras and Bombay in 1795.
+The British East India Company raised armies initially to guard its factories.Following the fall of French Pondichéry in 1793, this was divided into Presidency armies of Bengal, Madras and Bombay in 1795.
 The Dutch trained the Nair Brigade, the military of Travancore.

 During the Indian Rebellion of 1857, some units of the Bengal Native Infantry and Cavalry mutinied against the British East India Company.
 However, the rebels received less support than they had expected from members of the Bombay and Madras Armies.
 A number of atrocities were perpetrated by the rebels, most infamously at the Siege of Cawnpore.
 The rebellion ultimately failed because of lack of resources and coordination among the rebels.
 During their suppression of the rebellion, the British carried out numerous reprisals, and the revolt was largely quashed by 1858.